ONSdigital/eq-runner-prototypes/README.md

 ### JavaScript helpers
 If the `index.js` file is included in your prototype it also automatically imports some ready made helpers for you:
-- Questions Manager - this adds all questions and answers entered on pages into the session storage in the browser so that they can be accessed at any time for things such as piping and summaries
+- Questions Manager - this adds all questions and answers entered on pages into the session storage in the browser so that they can be accessed at any time for things such as piping and summaries.
 - Piping - this uses the data collected by the questions manager and pipes the answer into another page, e.g. into the wording of another question.
 To use it add the `.js-piped-answer` class to the element you want to pipe the answer into along with a `{x}` where in that element you want to pipe it.
 Then add the `data-question-to-pipe` attribute too and set it to the url of the page you want to pipe the answer from.
 - Previous Link - if you add the class `.js-previous` to a link and a `previous` variable in the url variables is set.
 Then the link url will be set to what the `previous` variable is set to.
 But this can be overridden by setting `prevPage` in the nunjucks to the name of the page you want the link to go to and the url will be populated from that.
+- Summary Manager - this will populate a summary for you based on the data collected in the questions manager.
+If you want a question not to appear on the summary you can add the class `.js-question-no-summary` to the form element on the question page

 ### Custom CSS